umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Umbraco-Form/index.md

 ![Price List](images/Umbraco-Form-backoffice.png)

-the options for Umbraco Forms are as follows:
+The options for Umbraco Forms are as follows:

 - Column Width (This is mandatory because it decides how large the column containing the Umbraco Forms is)